Locally Repairable Codes with Unequal Local Erasure Correction: Preliminaries

-A linear $[n,k,d]$ code $\mathscr{C}$ is said to have \emph{locality} $r$ (or $r$-locality) if every symbol of $\mathscr{C}$ can be recovered with a linear combination of at most $r$ other symbols \cite{Gopalan12TIT}.
-An equivalent description is that for each symbol index $ i \in [n] $, there exists a punctured code of $\mathscr{C}$ with support containing $i$, length of at most $ r + 1 $ and distance of at least $2$.
+for every symbol index $ i \in [n] $, where $\LOC(i)$ denotes the \emph{smallest} number of other symbols that allow the recovery of the $i$th symbol.
+An equivalent description is that for each symbol index $ i \in [n] $, there exists a punctured code of $\mathscr{C}$ with support containing $i$, of length at most $ r + 1 $ and distance of at least $2$.
 We call such codes $r$-LRCs.
 It has been shown in \cite{Gopalan12TIT} that the minimum Hamming distance $d$ of an $[n,k,d]$ $r$-LRC is upper bounded by